AshimDhor/Topo-GraT-Learning-to-Grow-with-Causal-Graph-Transformers/README.md

 Our model, Topo-GraT, uses a Causal Growth Field (CGF) to learn the dynamics of tumor invasion and a novel Causal Flow Attention (CFA) to embed this biological prior into the architecture.
 This method leads to more robust, state-of-the-art segmentation and yields the CGF as an interpretable biomarker for tumor aggressiveness.

+## Coming Soon

+Pre-trained weights, full training details, and reproducibility instructions will be released shortly.